Valuation Guide

 In either case, the report should be readable: the methodology section should make clear why the result lands where it does.
 If the report does not explain the drivers, that is a sign to push back with the appraiser or consider a different provider.
 For more on what makes a 409A report defensible, see our guide to audit-defensible 409A valuations.

-How to Use These Benchmarks When Reviewing Your Report
+How Do You Use These Benchmarks to Review Your Report?

 If all five answers are yes, your seed-stage 409A is squarely within the 2026 benchmark range.
 If one or two are outside, look for the explanation in the report.
 If three or more are outside, ask the appraiser to walk through their reasoning — not because the report is necessarily wrong, but because the documentation should clearly explain why your case is different.